ilent2/otslm/docs/Utils-Package.rst

       'prescaledPatterns', true);

-To display a sequence of frames on the device, you can use multiple calls to the ``show`` function.
+To display a sequence of frames on the device, you can use multiple calls to :meth:`ScreenDevice.show`.
 This will apply the colour-map during the animation, which can be time consuming and reduce the frame rate.
 An alternative is to pre-calculate the animation frames.
 To do this, we generate a struct which can be passed to the ``movie`` function: